therealglazou/bluegriffon/README.md

 * update the mozilla tree

-  if you want to build the bluegriffon-ng branch, you need to `git checkout bluegriffon-ng`
+  if you want to build the bluegriffon-ng branch, you need to `cd bluegriffon; git checkout bluegriffon-ng; cd ..`

   ``hg update -r `cat bluegriffon/config/mozilla_central_revision.txt```